By the end of this section, you will be able to:

 Some have countered Putnam’s thesis and argue that participation is in better shape than what he portrays.
 Everett Ladd shows many positive trends in social involvement in American communities that serve to soften some of the declines identified by Putnam.
 For example, while bowling league participation is down, soccer league participation has proliferated.24 April Clark examines and analyzes a wide variety of social capital data trends and disputes the original thesis of erosion.25 Others have suggested that technology has increased connectedness, an idea that Putnam himself has critiqued as not as deep as in-person connections.26

 The rights gained by these activists and others have dramatically improved the quality of life for many in the United States.
 Civil rights legislation did not focus solely on the right to vote or to hold public office; it also integrated schools and public accommodations, prohibited discrimination in housing and employment, and increased access to higher education.
 Activists for women’s rights fought for, and won, greater reproductive freedom for women, better wages, and access to credit.
 Only a few decades ago, homosexuality was considered a mental disorder, and intercourse between consenting adults of the same sex was illegal in many states.
-Although legal discrimination against gays and lesbians still remains, consensual intercourse between homosexual adults is no longer illegal anywhere in the United States, and same-sex couples have the right to legally marry.
+Although legal discrimination against gays and lesbians still remains, consensual intercourse between gay and lesbian adults is no longer illegal anywhere in the United States, same-sex couples have the right to legally marry, and LGBTQ people are better protected against employment discrimination.

 Activism can improve people’s lives in less dramatic ways as well.
 Working to make cities clean up vacant lots, destroy or rehabilitate abandoned buildings, build more parks and playgrounds, pass ordinances requiring people to curb their dogs, and ban late-night noise greatly affects people’s quality of life.
 The actions of individual Americans can make their own lives better and improve their neighbors’ lives as well.